 Since the LLC Operating Agreement is a contract, it must be agreed to by all participating parties.
 While Section 18-101 of the Delaware Limited Liability Company Act states that a limited liability company Operating Agreement may be "written, oral, or implied," typically people write out the Operating Agreement and have it signed before a notary public, with a copy of the notarized document provided for each signer.
 Having a hard copy of your LLC Operating Agreement will also allow you to refer back if there are any questions or disputes.

 Oftentimes, business partners or investors in the first stages of an exciting business opportunity will not foresee (or do not consider) the possibility of a later disagreement and the potential need to assert their respective rights.
 However, putting the terms governing the operations of an LLC in writing clearly and explicitly at an early stage will protect the interests of everyone involved.
-Many difficult cases have been decided based on default rules or judicial interpretation of an ambiguous agreement which did not seemingly reflect the wishes and goals of the parties.
+Many difficult cases have been decided based on default rules or judicial interpretation of an ambiguous agreement that did not seemingly reflect the wishes and goals of the parties.

 No. Corporations do not have Operating Agreements.
-Instead, corporations have what is called corporate bylaws.
+Instead, corporations have corporate bylaws.
 Bylaws are more or less the equivalent of the Operating Agreement, as they outline the internal rules and procedures of the company.
 Bylaws typically cover matters such as the officer roles and responsibilities, shareholder rights, voting procedures, procedures for holding meetings, and more.

-Yes.
 While there are multiple operating agreement templates available below, you can also choose to draft your own from scratch.
 Some of the things you may want to include are company roles, ownership structure, voting rules, and cancellation procedures.
 Be sure to review some of our templates below to get a better idea of how to fill in the agreement.

 Once implemented, a Delaware LLC Operating Agreement will remain in force until amended or changed by the unanimous consent of the LLC members, unless the Agreement itself states an expiration date.